 While your incision wound heals, you’ll be advised to keep the area clean to prevent possible infection and change the dressing regularly.
 Contact your doctor immediately if you notice the following symptoms at your incision site:

-- bleeding that cannot be stopped with a small bandage
+- bleeding that can’t be stopped with a small bandage

 - swelling in your legs

-- chest pain or shortness of breath that does not go away
+- shortness of breath that doesn’t go away

-- eating a heart-healthy diet that limits saturated fats, sodium, and processed foods
+- eating a heart-healthy diet by limiting your intake of saturated fats, sodium, and processed foods

 - managing stress

-- taking cholesterol-reducing medications (if prescribed by your doctor)
+- taking cholesterol-reducing medications if they’re prescribed by your doctor

-Your doctor may also recommend long-term use of anticlotting drugs, such as aspirin, after your procedure.
-Do not stop taking these medications without talking to your doctor first.
+Your doctor may also recommend the long-term use of anticlotting drugs, such as aspirin, after your procedure.
+Don’t stop taking these medications without talking to your doctor first.